 Example 1 A research pattern M.Sc. student ("Pattern I") with no major external award is guaranteed $19,500 per year in funding.
-The funding is normally made up of a Queen's Graduate Award (Q.G.A.) augmented with a research assistantships (R.A.) from the supervisor and possibly teaching assistantships from the School.
+The funding is normally made up of a Queen's Graduate Award (Q.G.A.) augmented with a research assistantships (R.A.) from the supervisor.
 Example 2 A Ph.D student with no major external awards is guaranteed $21,500 per year in funding.
-The funding is usually made up of Queen's Graduate Award (Q.G.A.) augmented with a research assistantships (R.A.) from the supervisor and possibly teaching assistantships from the School.
+The funding is usually made up of Queen's Graduate Award (Q.G.A.) augmented with a research assistantships (R.A.) from the supervisor.
 Example 3 A Ph.D.
-Student with an NSERC PGSD scholarship of $21,000 per year is offered an additional $11,000 per year consisting of a Queen's Graduate Award (Q.G.A.), research assistantships from the supervisor, and possibly teaching assistantships from the School.
+Student with an NSERC PGSD scholarship of $21,000 per year is offered an additional $11,000 per year consisting of a Queen's Graduate Award (Q.G.A.), research assistantships from the supervisor.
 Example 4 A Preparatory M.Sc. student ("Pattern I", but accepted with the requirement of taking a number of undergraduate courses) normally receives limited support during the Fall and Winter terms of their first year and full support during their second year.
 Example 5 A Project M.Sc. student ("Pattern II") or Coursework M.Sc. student ("Pattern III") receives no funding.

 If an international M.Sc. student receives a tuition bursary, it covers most of the difference between international and ordinary fees, and is currently valued at $5,000.
 Competition is high for international tuition bursaries (ITA).
 A international PhD student receives an additional $6,900.00 which includes an ITA